Sapphirine/video_caption_generation/README.md

 # Video Caption Generation Using Deep Learning and NLP

+COURSE PROJECT FOR EECS E6895 : ADVANCED BIG DATA AND AI

 ## Project Description

 With the increasing volume of Multimedia operations in our everyday life, advancements in the